Artboomy/japanese-vocabulary-extractor/README.md

 * `--add-english`: Looks up and adds the English translation of each word to the CSV file.
 * `--furigana`: Add furigana to all words in the CSV file.
 Note that this is quite primitive, it just adds the reading of the whole word in hiragana in brackets.
 * `--id`: Replaces each word with its JMDict ID in the CSV file.
 Incompatible with the `--furigana` flag.

-Here are some manga specific options for handling multiple volumes:
+* `--separate`: Each volume will be saved to a separate CSV file.
+This also created one big combined CSV with all vocab for each file/chapter in its own section, with duplicates removed.
+Requires `--parent` for manga.

+There is one option only used for manga:
 * `--parent`: Only relevant if processing a manga: provided folder contains multiple volumes.
 Each folder will be treated as its own volume.
-* `--separate-vol`: Only relevant if using `--parent`: each volume will be saved to a separate CSV file.
-* `--combine-vol`: Only relevant if using `--separate-vol` flag: all volumes will be combined into a single CSV file with their respective chapter name inserted as "#chapter1" above each section.
-This also removes duplicates that appeared in earlier volumes.

 Here are all the available options shown together:

 ```
-jpvocab-extractor [-h] [--parent] [--separate-vol] [--combine-vol] [--id] [--add-english] [--furigana] --type TYPE input_path
+jpvocab-extractor [-h] [--parent] [--separate] [--id] [--add-english] [--furigana] --type TYPE input_path
 ```

 ## Bunpro